jet-universe/sophon/README.md

 The dataset is generated using MadGraph + Pythia + Delphes.

 During the Delphes (fast simulation) step, the pileup (PU) effect, with an average of 50 PU interactions, is emulated to mimic the realistic LHC collision environment.
 The PUPPI algorithm is then applied to remove the PU, correcting the E-flow objects used to cluster jets.
 This distinguishes it from the original JetClass dataset.
-The Delphes card can be found in the [`jetclass2-generation`](https://github.com/jet-universe/jetclass2_generation) (TBA) repository.
+The Delphes card can be found in the [`jetclass2-generation`](https://github.com/jet-universe/jetclass2_generation) repository.

 The complete generation script (the one-stop MadGraph + Pythia + Delphes production) and the n-tuplizer script are provided in the [`jetclass2-generation`](https://github.com/jet-universe/jetclass2_generation) repository to facilitate reproducibility.